softfire-eu/softfire-eu.github.io/docs/slack.md

 3. Please, we require you use your real names only to create your SLACK account

 # Public Channels
-Please, join - after registration - #general: this channel is a channel used for the communication between project partners and experimenters.
+Please, join - after registration - #general: this channel is used for generic chat among partners and all the experimenter.
+Take a look here also for news, update and communications from the consortium.

+Also, each Mentor will create a channel, naming it as expname-pub, inviting the proper reference from each team.
+Here, the mentor will invite the proper reference inside the partner to give you support on your experiment, case by case.

 If you want, you can also join #random: this is a place for non-work-related flimflam, faffing, hodge-podge or jibber-jabber you'd prefer to keep out of more focused work-related channels.

-Also, each Mentor will create this channel, naming it as expname-pub, inviting you to use this channel for the following reasons only:
-*
-*
-*

 # Private Channel:
-Each Mentor will create this channel, naming it as expname-prv, inviting the proper users to join this channel: please, we recommend to use this channel for the following reasons only:
+Each Mentor will create a channel, naming it as expname-prv, inviting the proper users to join this channel to dive direct support during the wave.
+Please, use this channel priorly to ask for directions and starting support on your experimenter.

+Please, remember to use REDMINE to logging bugs you will find across the platform only.